Meet Our Board

 St.Andrew’s Memorial Presbyerian Church

 Susan O’Dowd represents St.Andrew’s Memorial Presbyerian Church on The Compass Board.
 As the Vice President of Human Resources and Commercial Services for The Hospital for Sick Children, and her broad business experience and Board experience for two other charitable organizations, Susan brings a diverse perspective to The Compass.
 Susan has great respect for the work that The Compass does, and currently serves as a member of the Finance and Risk Committee.
-Suan believes that The Compass is necessary in South Mississauga as there is a great and growing need in our community to help others who struggle to obtain the basic necessities of life.
+Susan believes that The Compass is necessary in South Mississauga as there is a great and growing need in our community to help others who struggle to obtain the basic necessities of life.

 Clarkson Road Presbyterian Church